|

 and behold Mo was snatched away by a blonde who couldn't keep her

+hands off him the rest of the evening!
 When we left, even Elvis was addressing Mo by name.
 I'm going

 to shave my head before we go back to that place...